What is depression?

 Depression in men

-Depression is a loaded word in our culture.
-Many associate it, however wrongly, with a sign of weakness and excessive emotion.
-This is especially true with men.
-Depressed men are less likely than women to acknowledge feelings of self-loathing and hopelessness.
-Instead, they tend to complain about fatigue, irritability, sleep problems, and loss of interest in work and hobbies.
-Other signs and symptoms of depression in men include anger, aggression, violence, reckless behavior, and substance abuse.
-Even though depression rates for women are twice as high as those in men, men are a higher suicide risk, especially older men.
+Men tend to complain about fatigue, irritability, sleep problems, and loss of interest in work and hobbies.
+Other signs and symptoms of depression in men include anger, aggression, violence, reckless behaviour, and substance abuse.
+Even though depression rates are twice as high as those in men, men are at higher suicide risk, especially older men.

 Depression in women